web3-open-lottery/.github/profile/README.md

 Open Lottery is a project of mine with the goals to master solidity and web3 in general buy building and promoting real world cases.
 Lotteries, Liquidity Pools, etc. You could say I am obsessed.
 You would be correct!

+## Join the Team

+I am looking to learn from people who know more than me.
+If you are or know someone who is active in the DeFi world in operations, security, tokenomics, or development, I would love to hear from you!
+The right people could even get into the DAO and earn a piece of the action.

+Contact blockchainmentor@protonmail.com to start a discussion

 ## Who is "BlockchainMentorLive"

 If you have looked at the commits of this project, or if you are evaluating or auditing it's code, you will no doubt see this name.
 Hi, I am Mark Tellez, a Mexico City based developer of over 25 years experience with this whole internet thing.
 I also teach JavaScript, React, and now Blockchain development, at https://devmentor.live and I have a Youtube channel for JavaScript/React (https://youtube.com/devmentorlive)[DevmentorLive] and I am starting a new channel on solidity and blockchain, which will be linked after it is up!